vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-scripting.md

 ## Rewriting queries

 I'm a bit reluctant to write this, as there is not any *good* use case that comes to my mind.
-But let's say you want to sinkhole several queries, e.g. if the `QNAME` matches a pattern, we rewrite it to something else.
+But let's say you want to sinkhole several domain names, e.g. if the `QNAME` matches a pattern, we rewrite it to something else.
 This can be done before *driver* starts issuing queries, in the *begin* layer.

 ```lua
 begin = function(state, req)